Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1744.09797,1753.629628.md

 ### Transcript

-> that's a good question i don't know
+> um hey snoot when are we getting signs that's a good question i don't know wouldn't you like to know uh so that